Skip to Main Content

 • The Steering Committee may appoint an NCI Ex-Officio member of the Steering Committee to serve for a period of less than one year as Acting Chair or Acting Chair-Elect as circumstances warrant, such as the resignation of the Chair or Chair-Elect.

-Section 9 - Handling matters in intervals between Steering Committee meetings: Except for the power to amend the Articles of Incorporation and bylaws, the Chair, Chair-Elect, and Executive Director of the NCI Cohort Consortium jointly shall have all the powers and authority of the Steering Committee in the intervals between meetings of the Steering Committee.
+Section 9 - Handling matters in intervals between Steering Committee meetings: Except for the power to amend the Articles of Incorporation and bylaws, the Chair, Chair-Elect, Outgoing Chair, and Executive Director of the NCI Cohort Consortium jointly shall have all the powers and authority of the Steering Committee in the intervals between meetings of the Steering Committee.

 Section 10 - Special meetings: Special meetings of the Steering Committee shall be called at the request of the Chair, or one-third of the Steering Committee.
 Notices of special meetings shall be sent out by the Executive Director to each Steering Committee member at least two weeks in advance.

-Article V - Other Committees
+Article V - Subcommittees

 Article VI - Executive Director of the NCI Cohort Consortium